 The likelihood of customers sharing their negative experiences with others is twice as high as the likelihood of them talking about their positive experiences.
 So it is immensely important to proactively solicit feedback to prevent disruptions and optimize the customer experience.

 In general, it should be made as easy as possible for visitors to complete an onsite survey.
 This is the only way to guarantee that as many users as possible take part in it.
-At the same time, it is important to include as many touchpoints as possible in order to map the customer’s entire customer journey.
+At the same time, it is critical to include as many touchpoints as possible in order to map the customer’s entire customer journey.
 After evaluating the questionnaire, possible variations of the shop can be tested using A/B and multivariate tests.
 Thus, the customer experience and the associated customer satisfaction can be increased in the long term.

 *Net Promoter®, NPS®, NPS Prism®, and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.
 Net Promoter Score℠ and Net Promoter System℠ are service marks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.